Horses of Saint Mark: Origins

 The sculptures date from classical antiquity.
 Many scholars believe they were sculpted in the 2nd or 3rd century AD, noting similarities to the Equestrian Statue of Marcus Aurelius in Rome (c.
 175 AD).
 But some say the evident technical expertise and naturalistic rendering of the animals suggest they were made in Classical Greece of the 5th and 4th centuries BC.

 In light of their short backs and long legs, it has been argued that they were originally situated above the eye line, probably created to top a triumphal arch or some other grand building.
 Perhaps commissioned by the Emperor Septimius Severus, they may originally have been made for the Eastern capital of Constantinople, where they were long displayed.

 Analysis suggests that the sculptures are at least 96.67% copper, and therefore should be viewed not as made from bronze but of an impure copper.
-The relatively low tin content increased the casting temperature to 1200–1300 °C. The copper was chosen to give a more satisfactory mercury gilding.
+The relatively low tin content increased the casting temperature to 1200–1300 °C.